AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

  -->

-### Processing batch data to create multiple documents {processing-batch-data-to-create-multiple-documents}
+### Processing batch data to create multiple documents {#processing-batch-data-to-create-multiple-documents}

 You create separate documents for each record within an XML batch data source.
 You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents.